-Last night I watched A New Iron Age Kingdom in Anatolia, as part of the class I am currently taking a class on the Languages and Writing Systems of Anatolia.
+Last night I watched A New Iron Age Kingdom in Anatolia, as part of the class I am currently taking on the Languages and Writing Systems of Anatolia.
 The lecture was about the archaelogy of Türkmen-Karahöyük, a mound in the Konya plain of what is now Turkey.
 The OI is leading the Türkmen-Karahöyük Intensive Survey Project (TISP), which is part of the Konya Regional Archaeological Survey Project (KRASP).
 TISP is a surface survey, a necessary first step at an archaeological site.
 However, it has already yielded significant results.

 Occupation of the site goes back to the late Chalcolithic, but it really grew in the late Bronze Age, becoming almost as large as Hattusa (near modern Boğazkale), the capital of the Hittite Empire.
 The site may be the previously undiscovered Hittite city of Tarḫuntašša.
 Türkmen-Karahöyük continued to be a major site in the Iron age, down to about 600 BCE.